KFLR-FM

-KFLR-FM (90.3 MHz) is a non-commercial, listener-supported radio station in Phoenix, Arizona.
-It is an affiliate of the Tucson-based Family Life Radio Network.
-It airs a Contemporary Christian radio format with some talk and teaching programs.
-Family Life Radio, launched in 1966, has studios on North Oracle Road in Tucson.
-Religious leaders heard on KFLR-FM include Jim Daly, David Jeremiah and Charles Stanley.
-Family Life Radio is not to be confused with Tennessee-based Family Radio or the Family Life Network based in Bath, New York.
+KFLR-FM (90.3 FM) is a non-commercial radio station licensed to Phoenix, Arizona, United States.
+It is owned and operated by the Tucson-based Family Life Radio network.
+It airs a contemporary Christian radio format with some talk and teaching programs.

-KFLR-FM is a Class C station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-Its transmitter is on TV Road in South Mountain Park and Reservation in Phoenix, amid the towers for other Phoenix-area FM and TV stations.
+KFLR-FM's transmitter is sited on TV Road in South Mountain Park and Reservation in Phoenix.
 It has four FM translators to relay the station to communities in Central and Northern Arizona.